elastio/bon/website/src/guide/contributing.md

 **Any contributions are welcome!**

 Before you start working on a code contribution make sure it will be accepted.
-If your change introduces new behavior like a new macro attribute or some new syntax then you should probably [open an issue](https://github.com/elastio/bon/issues) that describes your change first.
+If your change introduces new behaviour like a new macro attribute or some new syntax, then you should probably [open an issue](https://github.com/elastio/bon/issues) that describes your change first.
 We'll let you know if we'll accept a pull request for the change suggested in that issue.

 However, even though desirable, creating an issue before making a pull request is optional.
 Just make sure your change is really straightforward and doesn't require any discussions.